kyReid/Write-Ups/OverTheWire_Bandit.md

 ### Approach

-I noticed the diff cmd in the hint for the level so i tried it.
-Since i'm looking for the change in password.new the top password is the correct one.
+I used the `diff` cmd to find differences between the old and new password file. since the password for the next level is in password.new, the top line was the flag.

 ```console
 bandit17@bandit:~$ diff passwords.new passwords.old